-- 1. No person will be allowed in an examination room during an examination except the students concerned and those supervising the examination. - 2.
+- 1. No person will be allowed in an in-person examination or virtual examination room during an examination except the students concerned and those supervising the examination. - 2.
 No materials shall be brought into the room or used at an examination except those authorized by the exam proctor.
 Students shall not assist or obtain assistance from other students or from any unauthorized source during the examination. - 3.
-Bags and books are to be deposited in areas designated by the exam proctor and are not to be taken to the examination desk.
+Bags, books, and electronic devices are to be deposited in areas designated by the exam proctor and are not to be taken to the examination desk.
 Unless otherwise instructed in advance, the use of any digital, printed or hand-written course materials including notes, manuals or textbooks, and the use of mobile phone, calculator, camera or any other electronic devices is prohibited during the exam and while in the proctored area.
 All electronic devices not required for the examination are to be turned off and must remain in bags in the designated area. - 4.
 The sharing of examination questions or materials is considered a breach of academic integrity.
 Students shall not communicate with one another in any manner whatsoever during the examination.
 This includes any verbal, nonverbal, written, or electronic communication.
 Students may not reproduce any portion of the examination by any means, electronic or mechanical.
 Students may not attempt to access any examination content prior to or after administration of the examination.
 Examination books, scrap paper, or any other material issued for the examination shall not be removed from the examination room except by authority of the proctor.
-These must be returned to the proctor in their complete form, with no torn or removed parts. - 5.
-The exam proctor has the authority to assign seats to students.
-The proctor may circulate throughout the examination room and view students' computer screens. - 6.
-Students must use the computer designated by the exam proctor.
-Students may use their own, fully charged personal computers at the discretion of the course director.
-No other unauthorized devices may be used.
-Students may access online examinations only on a laptop or desktop computer (no tablets or smartphones).
-Students must ensure only the required browser or examination application is open.
-All other applications, including additional browser windows/tabs and programs must be closed and all electronic notifications must be turned off during the examination.
-If using a public computer, students must ensure they properly log in and out before and after the examination.
-Students are expected to notify the proctor if they encounter any technical issues with their personal or public computer during the examination (such as freezing, not saving answers, etc.). - 7.
-Students must arrive at the examination room at least ten minutes before the start time of the examination. - 8.
+These must be returned to the proctor in their complete form, with no torn or removed parts, if an online exam, the proctor will instruct students to delete any notes allowed to be written - 5.
 Students are expected to log in (in the case of online examinations) and start examinations on time.
 If a student arrives more than 15 minutes after the scheduled examination start time, the course director and/or program faculty may deny permission to the student to start the examination late.
 In general, any student who starts the examination late will not be given extra time to complete the examination.
-Students are usually not permitted to start an examination after any other student has completed that examination and left the proctored area. - 9.
-Students are expected to stay in the examination room during the first 30 minutes of the scheduled examination time, regardless of the length of the exam.
-Students shall remain seated at their desks during the final ten minutes of the scheduled test time of an examination. - 10.
-For online examinations, students are responsible to save their answers as they proceed.
-At the conclusion of an examination, students must stop writing, typing, or responding to questions.
-Students are responsible to submit their online examination answers immediately at the end of the examination.
-For paper-based examinations, the proctor may seize the papers of students who do not stop writing.

-11. Proctors will not respond to questions related to test content during the examination.
+Students are usually not permitted to start an examination after any other student has completed that examination and left the proctored area. - 6.
+Proctors will not respond to questions related to test content during the examination.
 Errors in grammar, spelling, punctuation, numbering or notations may be addressed by the proctor and/or course director during the examination.
 Students are expected to answer examination questions to the best of their ability.
 If a student thinks a question was ambiguous or unclear, the student is expected to communicate the concern to the course director in writing (typically by email) within 30 minutes of completing the examination.